-There are complaints on online forums about Elementor being slow, but the problem has mostly been traced to overuse of the page builder.
+There are complaints on online forums about this plugin being slow, but the problem has mostly been traced to the overuse of the page builder.
 If you use too many features on one page, you’re likely to impact your website’s load speed.
 It is also advisable to minimize the number of other plugins you use in combination with Elementor.

 Does it work with other themes?